andrasq/node-google-custom-metrics/README.md

         ...
       ]

-Options can be omitted, or be an object with the instance_name to identify samples, or the object returned from `getPlatformDetails()` that includes information used to tie a metric to the AWS or GCE instance that it was collected on.
+Options can be omitted, or be an object with the `instance_name` to identify samples, or the object returned from `getPlatformDetails()` that includes information used to tie a metric to the AWS or GCE instance that it was collected on.
+The default instance name is the `hostname -s`.

 The response will be an array of Google Stackdriver POST bodies, something like (for 'global' type un-associated metrics, the `resource.labels` attributes would